Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 Stance configurations define how the leader and the follower stand relative to each other and what handhold configuration they are in.

-closed position
+Closed position

 : The leader's right hand is on the follower's back (on the left shoulder blade), and the follower's left arm rests on the leader's right arm.
 The leader stands face-to-face to the follower, sort of like the characters ||.

-starter position
+Starter position

-: The handwork is identical to the closed position, but the leader stands perpendicularly to the follower's left side, sort of like the characters _|.
+: The handwork is identical to the closed position, but the leader stands perpendicularly to the follower's left side, sort of like the characters \_|.

-open position
+Open position

 : The leader's left hand ring finger and middle finger (pointing in) are held by the follower's right hand (pointing down) at waist level, sort of like the characters |¯|.

-hammerlock position
+Hammerlock position

 : The leader stands slightly to the left of the follower, maintaining a double handhold where the leader's hands point down and the follower's left hand is behind the back pointing outside while the right hand is pointing down.

-back-to-front position
+Back-to-front position

 : The follower and the leader face in the same direction while the follower stands in front of the leader while holding the leader's hand in a regular handhold at waist-level.

-leader left-shoulder lock position
+Leader left-shoulder lock position

 : A closed position variation.
 The leader stands face to face with the follower, but the leader is offset about one foot to the left of the follower because the leader holds the follower's right hand with the left hand from a shoulder lock